-The discussion above clearly shows that the damage done to the education system is both deep and visible.
+The discussion above clearly shows that the damage happened to the education system is both visible and deep.
+Simply, the education system has lost its way.
 Hence, an 'Action Plan' to repair the situation is urgently needed.
 The design, implementation and funding of the education system is a complex problem.
-Likewise, introducing major changes to it is a complex process that requires deep thinking and wide consultation, as it is linked to the NDP and has repercussions on all facets of the society.
+Likewise, introducing major changes to it is a complex process that requires deep thinking and wide consultation as it is linked to the NDP and has repercussions on all facets of life.
 Recall that the education system is owned by the society and the central government should only act as its custodians.
 Hence, radical changes to the system should not be taken lightly and should not be a unilateral decision of any group or party.
 Wide societal debate and consultation should take place before changes are introduced.
 In other words, changes to the education system should be taken out of the political arena and only introduced by national consensus.
 It is therefore our aim in this paper to provoke national discussion towards an 'Action Plan' to remedy the situation and take the education system out of the competition of politicians.
 We call upon all concerned and all interested parties to engaged constructively and participate in outlining the required 'Action Plan' to get the education system, and hence, the country, back on track.